 Sabeen Shaikh is an executive with nearly two decades of experience in the healthcare industry between corporate and innovation roles.
 Her leadership ranges between those with large medical device multi-national companies and large businesses to executive roles for scaling healthcare start-ups.

 Jim Mervis is a catalyst for success in company development in life sciences and communications.
 He has an extensive background in securities and commercial transactions, defining and establishing strategic alliances and securing the financial and human resources for corporate growth.
 Over the last decade, Mr. Mervis played a pivotal role in the structure, finance and management of four of the most notable bio-pharmaceutical start-ups of the period.

-Crystal Charity Ball Paediatric Vision Laboratory
+Director, Crystal Charity Ball Paediatric Vision Laboratory